raghavp96/slackBot/README.md

 and utilities were provided via StdLib (through a `npm install lib.cli -g` on cmd line, followed by `$ mkdir stdlib`, `$ cd stdlib`, and `$ lib init`.

-# Current State [09/10/17]
+# Current State [09/24/17]

-As of right now, the bot currently has a Slash command '/flight' which can understand "/flight from BOS to LAX on 2017-09-12 for 1 adult" and return a JSON that looks like the request JSON that will be understood by the QPX API (something like the following):
+As of right now, the bot currently has a Slash command '/flight' which can understand "/flight from BOS to LAX on 2017-09-12 for 1 adult", constructs a JSON that looks like the request JSON that will be understood by the QPX API (something like the following), and sends it to the API:

 {
 "request":